-In General PLACER CLAIMS
+In General

-The classic example of a placer is the occurrence of gold particles in gravel and sand.
-However, other minerals, both metallic and nonmetallic, may be located as placers.
-Some flat-lying deposits, though contained within the country rock, may be located as a placer, but if the same mineral were in a distinct vein or lode, it should be located as a lode claim.
+The classic example of a placer is the occurrence of gold particles in gravel.
+Other minerals, both metallic and nonmetallic, may be located as placers.
+Some flat-lying deposits, though contained within the country rock, may be located as a placer, whereas the same mineral in a distinct vein or lode would be located as a lode claim.

-Mining rights in a placer claim are confined to vertical planes passed downward through its boundaries without extralateral rights.
 Under certain circumstances a placer claim may be prospected for lodes and a lode claim located over the placer claim.
+Therefore, if the locator of a placer claim knows of the existence of lodes within his claim boundaries he should locate the lodes as such, for his own protection.
 If there are known lodes within the placer claim, the owner of the placer claim must declare such lodes when making application for patent and otherwise comply with the patent laws.
 Should the known lodes not be declared, they are open for location as lodes, even after patent issues for the placer claim.
-On the other hand, if there are no known lodes at the time of patent, but their existence is subsequently disclosed, the placer patent conveys all valuable minerals both lode and placer.
+On the other hand, if there are no known lodes at the time of patent, but their existence is subsequently disclosed, the placer patent conveys all valuable minerals, both lode and placer.

-Some substances that formerly were located as placers are now specifically excluded from mining locations by the Multiple Surface Use Act of 1955.
-For details see page 49.
+Some substances that were located formerly as placers are now specifically excluded from mining locations by the Multiple Surface Use Act of 1955.
+For details see page 44.